 Fig. 1 Car door reinforced with glass fiber plastic

-The following is a list of the three most common methods of joining composite and metal parts in industry.
+The following are three of the most commonly used methods for joining composite and metal parts in industry: [list the methods].

 1. Fundamentals of laser connection technology

-The laser connection of thermoplastic and metal parts is divided into two steps.
+The process of laser connecting thermoplastic and metal parts involves two steps.

-In the first step, the microstructure is formed on the surface of the metal parts through laser processing.
+In the first step, a microstructure is formed on the surface of the metal parts through laser processing.
 This is typically accomplished using a 1 kW fiber laser.

 The laser scans the surface and creates a regular pattern of grooves and undercuts (as shown in Fig. 2).

 Fig. 2 Laser bonding process of plastic and metal

 The high power density of the laser beam causes partial melting and evaporation of the metal during ablation.
-The molten metal is ejected by high-pressure evaporation, and part of it solidifies at the edge of the groove to form undercut structure.
+The molten metal is expelled by high-pressure evaporation and solidifies at the edge of the grooves to form the undercut structure.

-In order to maximize the plastic grip on this surface, the number and density of grooves can be increased, as shown in Figure 3.
+To increase the grip of the plastic on this surface, the number and density of grooves can be increased, as shown in Figure 3.

 Fig. 3 Several laser beam scans to get a good groove shape